-In our previous article we have shared tips on How to keep Deers away from your Garden and today we decided to share answer to question i.e. How to Keep Rabbits out of your Lawn or Garden.
+In our previous article we have shared tips on How to keep Deers away from your Garden and today we decided to share the answer to another question i.e. How to Keep Rabbits out of Your Lawn or Garden.

 Rabbits are cute, soft and fuzzy right?
 But don’t get fooled by the cute faces of these critters.
 They can do lots of damage to your yard or garden.

-Even they have the potentials to wipe out whole crops overnight.
-In a couple of hours, they can destroy any flower bed or vegetable garden.
+They even have the potential to wipe out whole crops overnight.
+In a couple of hours, they can eat and destroy any lawn, flower bed or vegetable garden.

-If you’re concerned about your vegetable garden or flower bed and want to keep rabbits away from the garden, then keep reading for some useful tips to make that thing happen.
+If you’re concerned about your vegetable garden or flower bed and want to get rid of rabbits there, keep reading for some useful tips to make that thing happen.

-But first, check out the signs of rabbits activity:
+But first, check out for the signs of rabbits activity:

 These critters feed at night and it’s very tough for you to spot rabbits in the garden.
 But there are some signs that help you to confirm the presence of these nasty critters in your garden.

-So it’s confirmed that you find these signs in your garden that’s why you’re reading this paragraph.
+So it’s confirmed that you find these signs in your garden, and that’s why you’re reading this paragraph.
 Don’t worry!
-We know how to deal with these nasty critters and to help you out we have listed all the ways in this article which you can start reading from upcoming line.
+We know how to deal with these nasty critters and to help you out.
+We have listed all the ways in this article which you can start reading from the upcoming line.

-If you make your garden less rabbit friendly, then you can easily protect your property from becoming a nesting ground for these critters.
+If you make your garden less rabbit-friendly, then you can easily protect your property from becoming a nesting ground for these critters.
 Try to minimize hiding spots for Rabbits in your garden.

-In case, you own a vegetable garden, make sure no gardening equipment or woodpiles is present.
+In case, you own a vegetable garden, make sure no gardening equipment or woodpiles are present.
 Completely remove the brush of wood, dense shrubs, and stands of tall weeds.

 It’s one of the easiest ways to get rid of the rabbits from your garden plants.

-You just need to sprinkle human or pet hair, cat litter or a drived blood meal, sulfured eggs and garlic in a defensive circle around the flower bed, garden vegetables, and shrubs.
+You just need to sprinkle human or pet hair, cat litter or a dried blood meal, sulfured eggs and garlic in a defensive circle around your grass, flower bed, garden vegetables, and shrubs.
 Such repellents are completely safe for your cat or dog.

-Rabbits also do not like the smell of onions so you can also use that
+Rabbits also do not like the smell of onions so you can use that too.

-Note: Make sure to sprinkle deterrents whenever it’s rain or you can also do that weekly.
+Note: Make sure to sprinkle rabbit deterrents whenever it rains, or you can also do that once weekly.